CS56-StoreMapper/StoreMapper/README.md

 5. Optimize route finding algorithms
 6. Transition from in-memory storage to PostgreSQL with PostGIS
 7. Implement data import process for OpenStreetMap data

+For a more detailed breakdown of our current development status and future plans, including OSM integration and performance optimizations, please refer to `docs/adding_node_way.md`.

 ## Contributing